EliasStar/DashD/README.md

 ## Installation
-Download the latest release from [GitHub Releases](https://github.com/EliasStar/DashD/releases/latest).
+Download the latest release from [GitHub Releases](https://github.com/EliasStar/DashD/releases/latest) for your platform and remove the file extension.
 Then run the following commands in the directory where you downloaded DashD:
 ``` sh
 sudo apt-get update
 sudo apt-get install gtk-3.0 webkit2gtk-4.0